ZSzabo-85/Splunk-Lab/README.md

 ```
 ![Failed Logons](https://github.com/user-attachments/assets/62708946-bc9a-4942-9677-0331a1fff00b)

 - **Analysis:** I aggregated failed logon events by account and source IP address to identify suspicious authentication activity.
-Many failures originatd from loopback addresses (127.0.0.1 / ::1) which represent local system activity.
-On the other hand the activity from the external IP (192.168.10.150) allowed me to identify the attacker's IP address responsible for brute-force attempts."
+Many failures originated from loopback addresses (127.0.0.1 / ::1) which represent local system activity.
+On the other hand the activity from the external IP (192.168.10.150) allowed me to identify the attacker's IP address responsible for brute-force attempts.

 - **Successful Logon:** Identified the successful RDP logon event.